isomerpages/moe-punggolsec/_our-school/Principal's Message.md

 <img src="/images/ms%20tngs%20pic-%20school%20website.jpg" style="width:50%;margin-right:15px;" align="left">
 Dear Parents and Punggolites,

-Punggol Secondary School has come a long way since its humble beginnings in 1956 where it started off as Singapore Girls' Vocational High School.
-Throughout the years as the school underwent name changes first to Pei Dao Secondary School and subsequently Punggol Secondary School, the school has never wavered in its quest to empower students and develop their character.
+Punggol Secondary School has come a long way since its humble beginnings in 1956, wheN it started off as Singapore Girls' Vocational High School.
+Throughout the years as the school underwent name changes, first to Pei Dao Secondary School and subsequently Punggol Secondary School, the school has never wavered in its quest to empower students and develop their character.

-Secondary school is a pivotal time for the students to discover more about themselves, including their strengths, interests, talents, passions, and areas for growth.
+Secondary school is a pivotal time for students to discover more about themselves, including their strengths, interests, talents, passions, and areas for growth.
 Hopefully, through this exploratory and reflective process, the students will be able to define their moral compass, undergirded by our school values of Propriety, Righteousness, Integrity and Self-Respect&nbsp;

 ( 礼 义 廉 耻 ), and have greater clarity of their purpose in life.